raspberrypilearning/cd-intermediate-html-css-sushi/en/step_5.md

 --- hint ---

 Look at the Food page of the example project.
-You'll see I've added an `article` with a bunch of `section`s into the file `food.html`:
+You'll see that I've added an `article` with a bunch of `section` tags into the file `food.html`:

 ```html
   <main>